SIGSAC/sigsac.github.io/aboutme.md

 ---
 layout: page
-title: About SIGSAC
+title: Learn more about West Point SIGSAC
-subtitle: Learn more about West Point SIGSAC
+subtitle:
 ---

 # What does SIGSAC stand for?